Forbes revealed its 2017 World’s Highest Paid Athletes list with a flurry of eye-catching headlines.

 As the Forbes formula only considers active athletes, Maria Sharapova’s 2016 doping ban meant the five time Grand Slam winner (pictured above via Michael Brown, Flickr CC) dropped out of the top 100 earners this year as her on and off-court earnings took a hit.

-Nonetheless, with perhaps UFC’s Ronda Rousey and NASCAR’s Danica Patrick the notable exceptions with potential to break into the top 100, Sharapova and Williams are the only female athletes who can realistically expect to figure regularly in this elite category the way things currently stand.
+Nonetheless, with perhaps UFC’s Ronda Rousey (pictured below) and NASCAR’s Danica Patrick the notable exceptions with potential to break into the top 100, Sharapova and Williams are the only female athletes who can realistically expect to figure regularly in this elite category the way things currently stand.

 For progress being made with regard to the status of women’s sport, some may point to the recent publicity surrounding boxers Nicola Adams and Katie Taylor, signed by Frank Warren’s Box Nation and Eddie Hearn’s Matchroom respectively.
 Yet these are isolated examples in another male dominated arena.